-Karnataka Bypoll Results 2020: Counting of votes underway for two assembly, four council seats
+Karnataka By-Election Results 2020: Trends show BJP leading in both RR Nagar, Sira

+According to the Karnataka Chief Electoral Officer's office, the trends show- BJP's Dr C M Rajesh Gowda is leading with 8,919 votes in Sira, followed by Congress' T B Jayachandra with 7,577.
+JD(S)' Ammajamma B is in third place with 4842 votes.
+In RR Nagar too BJP's N Munirathana is leading with 22,845 votes, followed by Congress' Kusuma H with 11,121.
+JD(S) is in third place here too with party candidate V Krishtramurthy so far securing 728 votes.

+The bypoll has been necessitated in Sira following the death of JD(S) MLA B Sathyanarayana in August, while R R Nagar seat here fell vacant due to disqualification of the then Congress MLA N Munirathna last year under anti-defection law.
+If Rajesh Gowda, a radiologist wins Sira, this will be the BJP's first ever win in the assembly segment.

-Bengaluru, Nov 10: Counting of votes is underway for the bypolls held to two assembly segments and elections held for four legislative council seats in the state, poll officials said on Tuesday.
+Counting of votes is underway for the bypolls held to two assembly segments and elections held for four legislative council seats in the state, poll officials said on Tuesday.
 Votes polled in the November 3 bypolls to Sira in Tumakuru district and Rajarajeshwari Nagar (RR Nagar) in the city were taken up for counting at 8 am and the results are expected to be out by afternoon.

 In the polls held amid the COVID-19 pandemic, Sira and RR Nagar recorded voter turnout of 82.31 per cent and 45.24 per cent respectively.
 Elaborate security arrangements have been made for the counting.